davidlebourdais/ExtendedWPFConverters/README.md

  -  ***ValueForTrue***: to be returned when conversion result is true (after operation if any).
 Default is set to common 'true' value for the target type (ex: Visible for Visibility)
  -  ***ValueForFalse***: value to be returned when conversion result is false (after operation if any).
 Default value is often set to the target type's default value (ex: 0.0 for double).
  -  ***ValueForInvalid***: value to be returned when input is not boolean or is null.
 Default often worth target type's default value too.
  -  ***Operation***: an optional boolean operation to be applied on all inputs and that will give the final converted result.
-Allowed values depends if the converter is used for single bindings (None, Not) or multi-bindings (None, Not, And, Or, Xor, Nand, etc.).
+Allowed values depends upon whether the converter is used for single bindings (None, Not) or multi-bindings (None, Not, And, Or, Xor, Nand, etc.).
 Default is None.
  -
 **Example**